 In an article in Parade Magazine, Marilyn vos Savant responded to a question that asked, “What is the reason we are here?”
 Her response was as follows:

 I think it depends on your spiritual beliefs.
 If you have a religion, it provides the answer.
 But if you don’t believe in a god, the question contradicts your thinking.
 Having a reason implies having a purpose, which indicates an intelligent being for cognitive power, etc. with intent.
 That’s what people call a god.
 So if you don’t believe a god exists, you can’t believe reason exists.

-This raises the question as to what the Bible and Christian commentators have to say about this matter.
+But, what do the Bible and Christian commentators have to say about why humans exist (i.e., the purpose of human life)?